uf-mil/mil/README.md

 raw GPS data, sufficient to create a GPS/INS system useful on an outdoor robot.

+This repository depends on [SciPy](http://www.scipy.org/), installable with:

+    sudo apt-get install python-scipy

 Sensors required:

 1. An IMU (inertial measurement unit) and driver publishing